Fierro-Labs/Fierro/README.md

 # To Run
 Make sure you have [golang](https://go.dev/doc/install) installed and [go-ipfs](https://github.com/ipfs/go-ipfs).
 You can find instructions on their respective websites.

-After that is done, to execute type:
+After that is done, remember to fork, clone, &:

+`cd IPNSGoServer`

+Then you need to build the project:

 `go build`

-This is similar to npm install.
-It will download all the packages needed, specified in go.mod

-From there you can type:
+From there you can run the server by:

 `go run server.go`